 I mean, you can.
 But you’d need a sherpa to haul it around.

-But, if you’re a fan of prime lenses, and you shoot with one of Sony’s full frame mirrorless bodies – the Sony a7c, a7ii, a7iii, a7rii, a7riii, a7riv and the a9 and a1 series – you do have a nice selection of ultra light and small lenses.
+But, if you’re a fan of prime lenses, and you shoot with one of Sony’s full frame mirrorless bodies – especially compact bodies like the Sony a7c and a7c II – you do have a nice selection of ultra light and small lenses.

 RELATED: 15 of the best lenses for the Sony a7c